LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-best-practices.md

 isBlogPost: true
 ---

 This article is part of the lighthouse series.
-You can check out other articles below:
+You can check out other Lighthouse articles below:

 <div>
     <ol class="ml-8">